Star Wars sources and analogues

 Flash Gordon serials featured an opening 'crawl' like those used in Star Wars.

 The Star Wars space fantasy media franchise is acknowledged to have been inspired by multiple sources.
-These include Hinduism, Buddhism, Qigong, philosophy, classical mythology, Roman history, Gnosticism, Zoroastrianism, parts of the other Abrahamic religions, Confucianism, Shintō and Taoism, and countless cinematic precursors.
+These include Islam, Catholicism, Hinduism, Buddhism, Qigong, philosophy, classical mythology, Roman history, Gnosticism, Zoroastrianism, parts of the other Abrahamic religions, Confucianism, Shintō and Taoism, and countless cinematic precursors.
 Creator George Lucas stated "Most of the spiritual reality in the movie[s] is based on a synthesis of all religions.
 A synthesis through history; the way man has perceived the unknown and the great mystery and tried to deal with that or dealing with it".

 Lucas has also said that chivalry, knighthood, paladinism and related institutions in feudal societies inspired some concepts in the Star Wars films, most notably the Jedi Knights.
 The work of the mythologist Joseph Campbell, especially his book The Hero with a Thousand Faces, directly influenced Lucas, and is what drove him to create the "modern myth" of Star Wars.
 The natural flow of energy known as the Force is believed to have originated from the concept of qi/chi/ki, "the all-pervading vital energy of the universe".

 To celebrate the 30th anniversary of Star Wars, The History Channel premiered a two-hour event covering the entire Star Wars saga entitled Star Wars: The Legacy Revealed.
 Featuring interviews from the likes of Stephen Colbert, Newt Gingrich, Nancy Pelosi, Tom Brokaw, Dan Rather, Peter Jackson, acclaimed scholars and others, the program delved further into the Heroic Epic concept and the influences of mythology and other motifs that were important in making Star Wars.
 Subjects include sins of the father and redeeming the father, coming of age, exiting the ordinary world and others.